Baked beans are one of the best side dishes to accompany your BBQ spread.

-Be sure not to add too much though as the beans will then have a layer of fat sitting on the top.
+Be sure not to add too much though as the smoked beans will then have a layer of fat sitting on the top.
 Roughly two tablespoons of drippings should do you right.

 2. Sub the bacon for a vegeterian side

-It’s not always about the meat here at Smoked BBQ Source, so here’s an option to make these baked beans vegetarian friendly.
+It’s not always about the meat here at Smoked BBQ Source, so here’s an option to make these smoked beans vegetarian friendly.
 Sub out the bacon and cook the onion and garlic in coconut or avocado oil.
 Add in some chopped green and red bell peppers and continue the recipe as normal.

 The peppers maintain some of their crunch and add a mild flavor to the final product keeping this a filling vegetarian option.